 St. Stephen's Church, located on the road to Mysore in Ooty, is one of the oldest churches, dating back to 1829.

-The Tribal Museum is part of the Tribal Research Centre (10 km from Ooty town) - home to rare artifacts and photographs of tribal groups of Tamil Nadu and Andaman Nicobar Islands.
+The Tribal Museum is part of the Tribal Research center (10 km from Ooty town) - home to rare artifacts and photographs of tribal groups of Tamil Nadu and Andaman Nicobar Islands.
 There are a few Toda huts on the hills above the Botanical Gardens, where the Todas tribal community still dwells.
 Efforts are on to preserve the traditional barrel vaulted huts and many Toda sacred dairies have been renovated.